Obituary for Carol Cecile Spahr Bogdasarian, Dec. 17, 1922-Feb. 17, 2020

 Burial will be attended by family members only.
 A memorial celebration of her life will be held at a different time.
 At Carol’s request, please make any donations to Doctors Without Borders.

-To plant a tree in memory of Carol Cecille (Spahr) Bogdasarian, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Carol Cecille (Spahr) Bogdasarian, please visit our floral store.